EOEPCA/deployment-guide/docs/building-blocks/data-access.md

-helm uninstall stac-manager -n data-access helm uninstall titiler-openeo -n data-access if [ "${USE_EXTERNAL_POSTGRES}" != "yes" ]; then helm uninstall pgo -n data-access fi if [ "${ENABLE_GEOPARQUET_EXPORT:-no}" = "yes" ]; then
+helm uninstall stac-manager -n data-access helm uninstall titiler-openeo -n data-access if [ "${USE_EXTERNAL_POSTGRES}" != "yes" ]; then kubectl wait --for=delete postgrescluster --all -n data-access --timeout=180s helm uninstall pgo -n data-access fi if [ "${ENABLE_GEOPARQUET_EXPORT:-no}" = "yes" ]; then